Are you a Transfer Student?You are a Transfer Student if:

 If you are requesting an I-20 in order to obtain a student visa, you must submit documentation of financial support proving that sufficient funds are available to cover all study and living expenses for the first year of study.
 Documentation must be less than 12 months old at the start of your study program and may be submitted in the following formats:

 - An original or certified true bank statement or scholarship letter.
 See the following link for other acceptable financial documents.

-- Privately sponsored students must submit an affidavit of support from the individual named on the financial documents.
+- Privately sponsored students must submit an Declaration of Financial Support from the individual named on the financial documents.